Population of Hong Kong

 Hong Kong residents profess Confucianism, Taoism, Buddhism, Islam, Christianity, Hinduism.

-Hong Kong residents on average live to 81 years (Female population lives to 84, and men - to 78 years).
-High performance due to the fact that the local population prefers a healthy diet - is present in the diet of fish, vegetables, noodles and rice.
-In addition, they do not load up the blade - they come out from behind the desk, feeling of satiety by 80%.
+Inhabitants of Hong Kong live on average up to 81 years (female population lives up to 84, and male population lives up to 78 years).
+The high rates are due to the fact that the local population prefers a healthy diet - the diet contains fish, vegetables, noodles and rice.
+In addition, they do not gorge themselves - they leave the table feeling 80% full..